 Watch the full broadcast below.

-As we fight to defend the free speech of conservatives and pro-lifers and to stop big tech censorship, have your gift DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+As we fight to defend the free speech of conservatives and pro-lifers and to stop big tech censorship, donate today.